-- [46] While there is a legal onus on the Applicant to show that the Mark is adapted to distinguish or actually distinguishes its wares and services from those of others throughout Canada [see Muffin Houses Incorporated v The Muffin House Bakery Ltd (1985), 4 CPR (3d) 272 (TMOB)], there is an initial evidential burden on the Opponent to establish the facts relied upon in support of the ground of non-distinctiveness. - [47] The Opponent submits that a purely descriptive or deceptively misdescriptive trade-mark is necessarily non-distinctive [see Canadian Council of Professional Engineers v APA-The Engineered Wood Assn (2002), 7 CPR (4th) 239 at para 49 (FCTD)].
-I agree. - [48] The Opponent reiterates its submissions in relation to the section 12(1)(b) ground of opposition in support of the non-distinctiveness ground in support of its position that the Mark was clearly descriptive or deceptively misdescriptive of the character and quality of the Applicant's wares and services and the persons employed in their production at this later material date. - [49] In support of this submission, the Opponent points to case law which the Opponent submits stands for the proposition that where a trade-mark consists primarily of unregistrable components (such as descriptive or misdescriptive words or phrases) it cannot actually distinguish, nor can it be adapted to distinguish the applicant's wares or services from those of others [see Canadian Council of Professional Engineers v APA The Engineered Wood Association (2000), 7 CPR (4th) 239 at 254 (FC); TG Bright & Co, Ltd v Institut National des Appellations d'origine des vins et eaux-de-vie (1986), 9 CPR (3d) 239 at 243-44) (FCTD)].. - [50] I have reviewed the evidence and the parties' submissions.
-Ultimately, my findings under the section 12(1)(b) ground of opposition apply equally at the later material date for the non-distinctiveness ground of opposition.
-As a result, I find that the Mark is deceptively misdescriptive of the character and quality of the Applicant's wares and services and the persons employed in their production and thus the Mark is necessarily non-distinctive.
+- [48] While there is a legal onus on the Applicant to show that the Mark is adapted to distinguish or actually distinguishes its wares and services from those of others throughout Canada [see Muffin Houses Incorporated v The Muffin House Bakery Ltd (1985), 4 CPR (3d) 272 (TMOB)], there is an initial evidential burden on the Opponent to establish the facts relied upon in support of the ground of non-distinctiveness. - [49] The Opponent submits that a purely descriptive or deceptively misdescriptive trade-mark is necessarily non-distinctive [see Canadian Council of Professional Engineers v APA-The Engineered Wood Assn (2002), 7 CPR (4th) 239 at para 49 (FCTD)].
+I agree. - [50] The Opponent reiterates its submissions in relation to the section 12(1)(b) ground of opposition in support of the non-distinctiveness ground in support of its position that the Mark was clearly descriptive or deceptively misdescriptive of the character and quality of the Applicant's wares and services and the persons employed in their production at this later material date.

-[51] Based on the foregoing, the non-distinctiveness ground of opposition is also successful.
+- [51] In support of this submission, the Opponent points to case law which it submits stands for the proposition that where a trade-mark consists primarily of unregistrable components (such as descriptive or misdescriptive words or phrases) it cannot actually distinguish, nor can it be adapted to distinguish the applicant's wares or services from those of others [see Canadian Council of Professional Engineers v APA The Engineered Wood Association (2000), 7 CPR (4th) 239 at 254 (FC); TG Bright & Co, Ltd v Institut National des Appellations d'origine des vins et eaux-de-vie (1986), 9 CPR (3d) 239 at 243-44) (FCTD)]. - [52] I have reviewed the evidence and the parties' submissions.
+Ultimately, my findings under the section 12(1)(b) ground of opposition apply equally at the later material date for the non-distinctiveness ground of opposition and I find that the Mark is not deceptively misdescriptive at the later date either.
+Furthermore, I find that the Opponent has not established any other basis for finding that the Mark was not distinctive or so adapted to distinguish the Applicant's wares and services from those of others at the material date. - [53] Based on the foregoing, the non-distinctiveness ground of opposition is also dismissed.